 Empire of the Sun BPA PBEM Site

 This will be a double elimination tournament.
 This means that players who join for the 1st round are guaranteed to be able to play at least two games.
-All matches will be played using the Campaign Scenario, with a 1942 start (see 17.8 in the Rulebook) using the 2019 2nd Edition/2nd Printing of the Empire of the Sun rules (rulebook will have v3.1 on the cover).
+All matches will be played using the Campaign Scenario, with a 1942 start (see 17.8 in the Rulebook) using the latest, 4th printing, of the Empire of the Sun rules (rulebook will have v3.2 on the cover).
 See FAQ for more details.

-For round 1, all match ups will be random draw.
-In the following rounds, players will be matched randomly with other players with similar loss records as much as possible.
-In all rounds, players will bid for sides.
+For round 1, all pairings will be seeded by AREA Rating for those players who have one.
+In the following rounds, players will be sorted based on loss record and paired randomly with other players with the same loss record as much as possible.
 Rounds will continue until there are only two players remaining without two losses and then those players will play a final match to determine the 1st and 2nd place winners of the tournament.
 The remaining ranks (3rd-6th) will be filled out by rounds achieved and then strength-of-schedule.

 The GM is Chris Crane, with Chris Thibault as the assistant GM.
-For any given match, either Chris Crane or Chris Thibault will be assigned as a moderator in ACTS.
+For any given match, one of us will be assigned as a moderator in ACTS.
 Players should escalate to their moderator for any issues in their game.
 All GM rulings are final.

 Rounds will be about 4 months in length.
 Adjustments will be made for major US holiday weeks.